-An “Instance” refers to a virtual instance within our cloud provider's environment (Google Cloud Platform), varying in the resource reservation/dedication, and performance and security features.
+An “Instance” refers to a virtual instance within our cloud provider's environment (Google Cloud Platform), varying in resource reservation/dedication, performance, and security features.

 Engagement offers 3 types of instances for you to choose from, see Instances for more details:

-On shared Engagement instances, your CSM will create a dedicated account for you on an existing shared instance, set up all configurations, and grant you access to it.
-The location of the data centers will depend on your legal entity’s region and/or your wishes where to keep your data located (we currently offer data centers in the US, UK, EU, and Russia).
+On multi tenant Engagement instances, your CSM will create a dedicated account for you on an existing multi tenant instance, set up all configurations, and grant you access to it.
+The location of the data centers will depend on your legal entity’s region and/or your wishes regarding where to keep your data located (we currently offer data centers in the US, UK, EU, and Russia).

 As a next step, expect the CSM to discuss with you the subdomains of the instance.
 Each Engagement instance has a set of APP, API, and CDN subdomains.
 You can agree either on exponea.com subdomains (e.g. example.exponea.com) or on your own subdomains.

 Note that the instance cannot be built without any domains attached to it.
 You will need to provide the APP, API, and CDN subdomains prior to the instance creation.
 The subdomains cannot be already in use by other services.

 In case you’d like to use your own subdomains, you willl need to add CNAME DNS records (your CSM will provide the exact DNS record format) prior to our Engineering team starting to build the instance.